Consultation Beyond

 • Discuss the psychologist's interpretations of the assessment findings, including any diagnostic impressions or hypotheses about the child's strengths and challenges.

-• Review the recommendations provided in the report, such as accommodations, interventions, or referrals to other professionals.
+• Review the recommendations provided in the psych report, such as accommodations, interventions, or referrals to other professionals.
 Help parents understand the rationale behind these recommendations and how they can be implemented to support their child's needs.

 Encouraging Questions and Seeking Clarification

-• Encourage parents to ask questions and seek clarification on any aspects of the report that are unclear or confusing.
+• Encourage parents to ask questions and seek clarification on any aspects of the psych report that are unclear or confusing.

 • Offer reassurance that it's normal to feel overwhelmed or uncertain when reviewing complex information, and that seeking clarification is an important part of the process.